-The proposed updates reflect a significant departure from previous pricing:
+The proposed changes in rates reflect a significant departure from previous pricing:

 - RMP’s value for utility-scale solar has dropped from $24/MWh to just $13/MWh - a 45% decline.

-These low values for clean energy effectively halt any future utility-scale solar development in Utah outside of the utility’s planned resource acquisitions.
+These low values for clean energy will effectively halt any future utility-scale wind and solar development in Utah that is not directly owned and operated by Rocky Mountain Power.

-- Rocky Mountain Power’s new 2019 IRP preferred portfolio has had a profound impact on avoided cost pricing because of its interaction with the “Proxy/PDDRR avoided cost method” - the model Rocky Mountain Power uses to determine avoided cost pricing.
+Rocky Mountain Power claims that the new 2019 Integrated Resource Plan has had a profound impact on avoided cost pricing because of its interaction with the “Proxy/PDDRR avoided cost method” - the model Rocky Mountain Power uses to determine avoided cost pricing.
 Rocky Mountain Power’s 2019 long-term resource plan calls for the addition of significant new wind, solar, and battery storage resources because new renewable resources will save customers money in the long-term.
 Yet Rocky Mountain Power’s modeling has lowered the avoided cost value awarded to third-party developers who choose to build wind and solar resources– the very same resources the utility is calling for in their 2019 preferred portfolio.

 - For the first time, Rocky Mountain Power’s preferred portfolio also includes storage, so RMP is proposing to compare tracking solar resources built by third-party developers to solar + storage resources from their own portfolio.
 We know that solar + storage will be an important part of our future grid, and it’s important that we appropriately model the value of solar and storage resources, both combined and in isolation.

-We hope to gather more information about the changes in Rocky Mountain Power’s filing in the next few weeks.
+We plan to submit additional questions about Rocky Mountain Power’s proposal this week in advance of a technical conference, which will be held on April 24.
 In order to effectively challenge these changes, we will likely need resources to complete modeling or hire grid experts.
-If you’re interested in supporting this effort, or if your company is interested in building a Schedule 38 or a Schedule 34 project, contact for more info.
+If you’re interested in supporting this effort, or if your company is interested in working with us to gather more information about RMP’s proposal, contact for more info.